 Is this a live event?
 Is it open to the public?

 The Rites of Passage Project uses live performance, art, writing, photography & film to educate and inspire women + femmes of all ages to claim their rites of passage.
 The first live event happened over 3 nights in June of 2013.
-The NEXT LIVE EVENT "Rites of Passage 20/20 Vision"will take place over 8 days + nights in August of 2021.
-20/20 Vision includes *a living museum of performance, ritual and multimedia art, * daytime workshops, *discussion panels + special nightly music performances.
+The NEXT LIVE EVENT "Rites of Passage 20/20 Vision"will take place over 5 days in August of 2021 with 2 live performances each day.
+The 20/20 Vision event includes our living museum of multimedia art & ritual performance, nightly post-production discussion panels + special guest music performances.